Tsur/talks/js_runtime/1_js_runetime/transcript.md

 So for example we have the Chrome Container and de NodeJs Container.
 Both of them use the same JavaScript Engine named V8 but they both have different Javascript runtime environments.
 In Chrome your program have access to built-in libraries such as the Window and the DOM APIs, while in Nodejs you have the FileSystem, the Net or the Crypto APIs.
 Both runtimes include the built-in data types and common libraries such as the Console API.

-DEMO, compile V8 shell and use it.
+DEMO, go to browser, go to nodejs
-DEMO, go to browser, go to node
+DEMO, build our own container from scratch, compile V8 shell and use it.

 from ubuntu bash download depot-tools and follow steps
 1) http://dev.chromium.org/developers/how-tos/install-depot-tools